thorntale/data-axolotl/README.md

 # Development
 Most users of data-axolotl won't need to follow the steps in this section.
 For only using Data Axolotl, just follow the guides above.
 However, if you're looking to make changes or contribute code, follow the guide below.

 Data Axolotl manages its dev environment with [Hatch](https://hatch.pypa.io/).
-Follow their [installation guide](https://hatch.pypa.io/latest/install/) to get set up on your system.
+Follow their [installation guide](https://hatch.pypa.io/latest/install/) to get it set up on your system.

 Once hatch is installed, you can run data-axolotl as follows.